 Figure 4.
 Crankshaft speed during normal starting conditions In addition, the crankshaft speed exhibits a characteristic periodic oscillation, reflecting the compression-expansion cycle in the cylinders.
 The obtained waveform reflects the normal starting process, with the system operating stably and no signs of abnormality.
-The results from this simulation play an essential role in establishing the baseline for comparing and evaluating future fault scenarios.
+The results from this simulation are essential in establishing the baseline for comparing and evaluating future fault scenarios.
 2.3.2.
-Case of brush wear and poor contact at the commutator One of the common faults of the starter motor is poor contact between the brushes and the commutator, typically arising from mechanical wear, oxidation of the commutator surface, or reduced elasticity of the brush holder.
-These factors increase the overall contact resistance, thereby reducing the starting current, causing voltage loss, and decreasing the efficiency of torque transmission to the engine crankshaft.
+Case of brush wear and inadequate contact at the commutator One of the common faults of the starter motor is inadequate contact between the brushes and the commutator, typically arising from mechanical wear, oxidation of the commutator surface, or reduced elasticity of the brush holder.
+These factors increase the overall contact resistance, thereby reducing the starting current, causing voltage loss, and decreasing torque transmission efficiency to the engine crankshaft.
 In this study, the phenomenon is simulated by increasing the armature resistance in the DC motor model to investigate the impact of various levels of wear on the electrical-mechanical characteristics during the starting phase.
-Figure 5 shows the variation of current through the starter motor winding at different simulated contact resistance levels.
-Under good contact conditions (solid line), the starting current rapidly increases to about 280 A, then gradually decreases over time as the crankshaft speed increases.
-The rotational speed reaches over 200 RPM after 1.1 seconds, which is sufficient for the diesel engine to start the self-sustaining combustion process.
+Figure 5 shows the current variation through the starter motor winding at different simulated contact resistances.
+Under good contact conditions (solid line), the starting current rapidly increases to about 280 A, then gradually decreases over time, whereas the crankshaft speed increases.
+The engine speed reaches over 200 RPM after 1.1 seconds, sufficient for the diesel engine to start the self-sustaining combustion process.
 In this case, the motor's input voltage remains stable around 11.5-12 V, reflecting low voltage loss and high energy conversion efficiency.

 Figure 5.
-Variation of starting current with different contact resistance levels As the contact resistance increases (dashed line - corresponding to moderate wear or unstable contact), the starting current decreases to 150-250 A, and the crankshaft speed reaches only 150-190 RPM.
+Variation of starting current for various contact resistances As the contact resistance increases (dashed line - corresponding to moderate wear or unstable contact), the starting current decreases to 150-250 A, and the crankshaft speed reaches only 150-190 RPM.
 The acceleration time is prolonged, and the amplitude of the speed oscillations decreases, indicating a decline in system efficiency.
-At the same time, the input voltage decreases slightly, fluctuating around 10-11 V. In this case, the motor can still start the engine, but issues such as slow starting, weak cranking, or instability during continuous cranking may occur.
+At the same time, the input voltage decreases slightly, fluctuating around 10-11 V. In this case, the motor can still start the engine, but the problems such as slow starting, weak cranking, or instability during continuous cranking may occur.